Sync Tools

 file_id | string | yes | File to delete |

-confirm_token | string | no | Required on the second call |
+confirmed | boolean | no | First call returns a preview; pass true on the second call to execute |

 Adoption